Strategy Type Details - Retirement Spending

 Retirement Spending Stages

-The Spending Stage method allows you to create three stages of retirement spending, where expenses are reduced downward at each stage.
 The first stage will start at the client’s retirement, and the last stage will end at the end of the plan.
-This strategy will allow for customization on the starting age of the second and third stages as well as the expense adjustment % for each.
+Expenses will continue to increase by your general inflation rate through each spending stage.
+This strategy will allow for customization on the starting age of the second and third stages, as well as the expense adjustment % for each.
+Adjustments can be made in the Advisor Portal > Models > Retirement Spending tab.

 Guardrails